-H5's Seattle data center is a 293,000 SF data center and carrier hotel located at 1000 Denny Way.
-Just several blocks from the Westin Building, H5's Seattle data center is also adjacent to Amazon's corporate campus that comprises several million square feet.
+H5 Data Centers' Seattle data center is a 293,000 SF data center and carrier hotel located at 1000 Denny Way.
+Just several blocks from the Westin Building, H5 Data Centers' Seattle data center is also adjacent to Amazon's corporate campus that comprises several million square feet.

-Enterprise customers will also find the H5 Seattle data center an attractive site for colocation, thanks to some of the lowest-cost, environmentally-friendly and sustainable power in North America.
-Conveniently located in South Lake Union in downtown Seattle, H5's Seattle data center is in close proximity to the Westin Building, downtown businesses and scores of communications networks.Unique aspects of the Seattle data center include:
+Enterprise customers will also find the H5 Data Centers Seattle data center an attractive site for colocation, thanks to some of the lowest-cost, environmentally-friendly and sustainable power in North America.
+Conveniently located in South Lake Union in downtown Seattle, H5 Data Centers' Seattle data center is in close proximity to the Westin Building, downtown businesses and scores of communications networks.Unique aspects of the Seattle data center include:

-The Seattle data center is served by Seattle City Light – a utility company that offers inexpensive, reliable and sustainable electricity (more than 95% comes from renewable sources).
+The Seattle data center is served by Seattle City Light's a utility company that offers inexpensive, reliable and sustainable electricity (more than 95% comes from renewable sources).
 Seattle City Light's utility rates are some of the most attractive in the country with average annual costs per kWh of less than $0.07.
-All systems are meticulously monitored and maintained by H5's engineering team.
+All systems are meticulously monitored and maintained by our engineering team.